lekha96sree/gkunapuli.github.io/_publications/18classificationBurns.md

 ---
-title: "Classification of burn injury using Raman spectroscopy and optical coherence tomography: An ex-vivo study on porcine skin"
+title: "Classification of Burn Injury using Raman Spectroscopy and Optical Coherence Tomography: An Ex-Vivo Study on Porcine Skin"
 collection: publications
 permalink: /publication/18classificationBurns
 excerpt: ''